1. Blog

 Altair is based on Vega, which is a declarative language for creating, saving, and sharing interactive data visualizations.
 With Altair, you can create bar charts, pie charts, histograms, scatter plots, error charts, power spectra, and step plots using very few lines of code.

-Most consider Altair to be one of the best declarative statistical data visualization libraries for Python.
+Most consider Altair to be one of the best declarative statistical data visualization libraries for Python development services.
 Altair is very user-friendly, has a consistent API (built on the Vega-lite JSON spec), is open source, and creates stunning visualizations.
 Although Altair does have a number of dependencies (python 3.6, entrypoints, jsonschema, NumPy, Pandas, and Toolz), they are all installed automatically.

 Key Features